chef/chef-web-docs/chef_master/source/chef_repo.rst

 The chef-repo is a directory on your workstation that stores:

 * Cookbooks (including recipes, attributes, custom resources, libraries, and templates)
-* Roles
 * Data bags
-* Environments
+* Policyfiles

 The chef-repo directory should be synchronized with a version control system, such as git.
 All of the data in the chef-repo should be treated like source code.

-knife is used to upload data to the Chef Infra Server from the chef-repo directory.
-Once uploaded, that data is used by Chef Infra Client to manage all of the nodes that are registered with the Chef Infra Server and to ensure that the correct cookbooks, environments, roles, and other settings are applied to nodes correctly.
+The chef and knife commands are used to upload data to the Chef Infra Server from the chef-repo directory.
+Once uploaded, that data is used by Chef Infra Client to manage all of the nodes that are registered with the Chef Infra Server and to ensure that the correct cookbooks, policyfiles, and other settings are applied to nodes correctly.

 .. end_tag